mrc-ide/noticeboard/content/page/social.md

 * Bouldering – See the Bouldering channel on Teams for details and any questions- next happening in May (date TBC)

-* Pub trip - Next event TBA
+* Pub trip - Next occasion will be on Tuesday 3rd June at The Pavilion

 ## Events by MOVE Imperial